What We Already Know About 'The Witcher' Season 2

 Stephen Surjik (The Umbrella Academy) will direct 2x01 and 2x02, Sarah O’Gorman (Cursed) will direct 2x03 and 2x04, Ed Bazalgette (The Last Kingdom) will direct 2x05. and Geeta Patel (Meet the Patels) will direct 2x06 and 2x07 before Bazalgette comes back to helm the finale.

-What can we watch in the meantime?
+What else can we watch?

 Netflix revealed in January that development was underway on an anime movie titled The Witcher: Nightmare of the Wolf from Witcher producers Lauren Schmidt Hissrich and Beau DeMayo and the South Korean animation house Studio Mir.
 “The world of The Witcher expands in this anime film that explores a powerful new threat facing The Continent,” the longline touts.
 The movie does not have a release date, but it could start streaming before The Witcher’s Season 2 premiere.